 Netting is an excellent way to conceal personnel, equipment, and even entire camps from ground or aerial observation.
 It can be used in “ghillie suits” to help individuals blend with their environment, or in rolls large enough to disguise anything from Jeeps to grounded aircraft or even tanks.
-Camo nets come in a variety of colors, from the classic green/brown combo to desert tan or snow white.
+Camo nets come in a variety of colors, from the classic green/brown camo to desert tan or snow white camo.
 Our military camouflage netting has an additional mesh layer for extra strength.

 Physical training and rigorous workouts are a crucial part of military service.
 Rugged rope cargo netting is used on obstacle courses to create barriers for both climbing over and crawling under.
 Our rope cargo nets feature Lock-Tuc construction for durable square corners that maintain their shape and meet military training needs.